SabaJazi/GithubInfo/README.md

 You can create a new branch with it also by giving it the parameter -b. for example:
     git checkout -b feature-readme-instructions after creating the branch you will be automaticly move to the new branch

+## git reset
+to undo the last thing you did. for example if we mistakenly stage the readme.md file, to undo that we use this command: git reset readme.md
+(git reset will work too, it undos all last changes, but using the file name only undos that file) to undo a commit, we use git reset HEAD( HEAD is the pointer to the last commit) If we use git reset HEAD~1 it points to a on step further than the commit and reset from that point.for example here, it will unstage the readme.md if you want to undo a specific commit staging, there is no straight forward way to find that commit.
+What we do, is to see the log of commits using this command: git log they will be listed as reversed chronological order.(the lasred will be shown first) the commits are known to git with a unique hash.
+So we can copy the hash of the commit we want to go back to and use git reset with that.